Do you photograph LGBTQ+ weddings?

 Which kind of shots do I not deliver?
 I don’t deliver “repeats” (shots that are just slightly different versions of the same shot), blurry shots or accidentally inappropriate shots (like when the wind blows a dress up or a very unflattering shot of someone).
 Everything else gets included, as long as it’s a great shot!
 Due to the candid, sometimes rapid-fire nature of my photography style, not every shot is going to turn out the way we want or expect, but don’t worry, the best shots will always end up in your gallery.
 Which leads me to another common question…

 Can I buy the shots that you took but didn’t include in the gallery?

 Nope.
 Not even if you say “pretty please, with a cherry on top!”

 If I think an image isn’t suitable for including in your gallery, then it gets deleted.
 I only keep, deliver or share work that is representative of my brand and my personal style of photography and that means any shots shared with clients must be the best of the best.
 Think of the shots that get deleted as the early sketches of an artist – you would never ask a painter to give those to you, right?

 What kind of photo editing is included?

 My style is very candid, using both natural and off-camera lighting.
 Many of my shots look pretty good right out of the camera and don’t need much editing, so I generally just crop, color-correct and adjust light/shadows.
-Photoshopping fly-away hair, blemishes, closed eyes or other extensive editing is not included, but can be added to any session for $150 per 30 images (or fraction thereof).
+Photoshopping fly-away hair, blemishes, closed eyes or other advanced editing is not included, but can be added for $10 per image.